rmaicle/rmaicle.github.io/_posts/c++/2015-12-12-An IF Function.md

 }
 {% endhighlight %}

-An `if` function will do the same thing but returning a value based on a condition.
+The following `if` expression will perform the same operation by returning a value based on a condition.

-{% highlight cpp linenos %}
+{% highlight cpp %}
 int a = if (some_condition) {
     return 1;
 } else {